Monday, 2 April

-The Talks series has presented city makers, questioned the future of music genres, and checked if we can make the world a better place via sensible eating habits.
-The free public talks will take place every afternoon from April 2nd April 5th.
+The free public talks series has presented city makers, questioned the future of music genres, and checked if we can make the world a better place via sensible eating habits.

 How big is the ecological footprint of digital music?
 Are we teaching the people of tomorrow the world of yesterday?
 What should be done in urban design to encourage more human touch in business?
 Who killed music genres?
 Most events will be held in English.